 - Upper-body emphasis: Over half of your muscle mass is in your lower body.
 Your quads are your biggest muscles, then your glutes, then calves, then hamstrings.
 If you aren’t squatting and deadlifting hard, you’ll want to gain more slowly.

 - Higher body-fat percentage: if you’re pushing 15% body fat, gaining more fat might harm your appearance.
-If you’re already pushing 20%, gaining more fat could even hurt your health.
+If you’re already pushing 20%, gaining more fat could hurt your health, especially if your waist circumference is encroaching on forty inches.

 However, even if you’re following a good bulking program, you may still want to bulk more slowly.
 We’ve had some clients do great with slower bulks.
 Here’s a sweet progress update from Mikey: